gordo1/MD_workflow/README.md

 the round counter by 1.
 The next round will be a continuation of the previous simulation using the prior restart files.

 The directory structure also helps addresses the problem of group quota on the queuing system by running many smaller jobs rather than fewer longer jobs to get a desired simulation length.
 This approach can also help better utilise the machine resources as well as providing better protection against data corruption in case of hardware or simulation failures over the course of a long run.
 All trajectory data can be trivially consolidated into a single file on completion of the runs from the /Analysis folder.
 Typically we try to keep job segments (or runs) finishing in 12 to 24 hours.

 A basic workflow is described after the directory structure.

-### Directory Structure Map Overview:
+## Directory Structure

 ```sh
 |__Top_directory